 The Fund may invest in units in investment funds with investment restrictions that deviate from those of the Fund in terms of the investment focus described above and the restrictions regarding investment instruments defined below.
 This will not impair compliance with the investment focus described above at any time.

 a) Transferable securities

-Transferable securities (including securities with embedded derivative financial instruments) may comprise up to 100% of the fund assets.
+Transferable securities (including securities with embedded derivative financial instruments) comprise at least 51% of the fund assets in accordance with the investment focus described above.

 b) Money market instruments